Schooled (novel)

-Schooled is a 2007 young adult novel by Gordon Korman.
-The geographic setting of the novel is never stated outright but is strongly implied to be Northern California.
+Schooled is a 2007 coming-of-age young adult novel by Canadian American author Gordon Korman.
+The novel follows a young boy, Capricorn "Cap" Anderson raised in an isolated hippie commune who is sent to live with foster parents and attend public school following his grandmother's hospitalization.

+The story is told via first-person narrative, from the point of view from different characters in each chapter.

 Plot

-The plot begins with Capricorn Anderson, nicknamed "Cap," being arrested for driving without a license.
-Cap was driving his grandmother, Rain, to the hospital after she injured herself climbing a tree.
-He and Rain are hippies living on Garland Farm, a far-removed hippie commune with no telephone service.
+Capricorn Anderson, nicknamed "Cap" and his grandmother, Rain, are hippies living on Garland Farm, a far-removed commune with no telephone service.
+Cap is arrested for driving without a license while trying to take Rain to the hospital after an injury she sustained climbing a tree.
 Rain's injury requires her to undergo physical therapy for two months, leaving Capricorn without a caretaker or a teacher.
-With no other choice, Capricorn is sent to a social worker, Flora Donnelly.
-Mrs. Donnelly, who also grew up on Garland Farm, realizes that she herself is the best person to look after Cap and takes him into her home.
-Flora decides to enroll Cap in Claverage Middle School (dubbed C Average by the student body) aside eighth grader while Rain recovers.
+Capricorn is sent to live with social worker Flora Donnelly, a former resident of Garland Farm, after she realizes that she herself is the best person to look after Cap.
+Flora decides to enroll Cap in Claverage Middle School (dubbed C-Average by the student body) as an eighth grader while Rain recovers.

-At Claverage, Cap finds himself completely unfamiliar with most social situations and conveniences.
+At Claverage, Cap finds himself completely unfamiliar with most social situations and modern inconveniences.
 On his first day, he meets eighth-grade bully and jock Zachary "Zach" Powers, who singles him out for the school's biggest prank: electing the most unpopular student as the Eighth Grade President and besetting the victim with impossible demands, causing them to break down.
 Cap also meets Hugh Winkleman, a geeky social outcast at school, and befriends him.
-Cap ends up becoming the eighth-grade president due to his abnormal appearance and nature.
+Cap ends up becoming the eighth-grade president due to his abnormal appearance and behavior.
 Flora, realizing that Cap's obliviousness to social life and bullying protects him from the brunt of the abuse, reluctantly keeps silent.
 Meanwhile, Zach advances his plans to break Cap, enlisting the majority of the students, one of whom is Naomi, a girl with a crush on Zach.
 Naomi writes Cap fake love letters to get Zach's approval but begins to find herself drawn to Cap.
 However, Cap is unaffected and carries on as usual.